codeforbielefeld/teuto-moisture-map-python/services/tmm-api/Readme.md

 ## Doing things with nox

-Run `nox` to run pytest, black, flask8 and mypy.
+Run `nox` to run pytest, black, ruff and mypy.

+Run `nox -s serv` to start the development server.

 ## Doing things with docker